 Building Evacuations and Fire Drills

-EH&S is responsible for scheduling fire drills for the UW Seattle campus and major research stations, and we can assist at other locations.
+Environmental Health & Safety (EH&S) is responsible for scheduling fire drills for the UW Seattle campus and major research stations, and we can assist at other locations.
 Drills help building occupants prepare to respond to a variety of building emergencies.
 Fire codes require regularly scheduled drills in most large buildings at least annually.

 Evacuation drills